- Food and Cooking

 - Use an air popper.
 We have the Nostalgia Electrics Vintage Collection Hot Air Popcorn Maker at home, it's so cute, it looks like a carnival popcorn cart in miniature.
 This popcorn popper gets a lot of use in the kitchen and when it's not in use it looks great on display in the game/family room/basement on the tiki bar.

-Pop kernels on the stovetop in a large pot or kettle cooker such as the Whirly-Pop popcorn machine.
-Add 3 tablespoons of vegetable or peanut oil to medium saucepan along with 1/2 cup of kernels, place over medium heat and shake lightly until all kernels finish popping.
+Pop kernels on the stovetop in a large pot.
+Add 3 tablespoons of vegetable or peanut or coconut oil to medium saucepan along with 1/2 cup of kernels, place over medium heat and shake lightly until all kernels finish popping.
 Makes 4 quarts.

 1 quart popped = 4 cups

 4 quarts popped = 16 cups

 Unpopped to Popped Conversion

 1 ounce (2 tbsp) kernels= 1 quart popped

 2 ounces (1/4 cup) kernels= 2 quarts popped

 4 ounces (1/2 cup) kernels= 4 quarts popped

 Did you know that the kernels that don't pop and are left at the bottom of the bowl are called "Old Maids"?